The metastability of lipid vesicle shapes in uniaxial extensional flow: Vesicle response to elongating flow

 The main observation is that the dynamics are slowed down compared to the scaling estimate of the characteristic time based on the inverse of the strain rate, $\dot \epsilon^{-1}$.
 This can be explained by the effect of the incompressible membrane on the flow: Fig.~\ref{fig:velocity_field_Vcal=0.2_ext_flow_uz_ov_z} shows the reduced longitudinal velocity $v_z/z$, which would be equal to unity everywhere in the absence of the vesicle.
 The perturbation induced by the vesicle has a transverse scale of the order of its length.
 As follows from the solution of the problem of a cylindrical vesicle in an extensional flow (Appendix~\ref{app:ext_flow_around_cylinder}), the reduced velocity on the vesicle surface away from the edges is parametrically smaller than the strain rate $\dot \epsilon$:

-where $R$ is the vesicle radius, {and $\tilde{L}$ is a parameter characterising the external flow scale outside the vesicle, which, as we show below, is of the order of the vesicle length}.\footnote{The logarithmic slowdown was inferred from scaling analysis in \cite{Narsimhan2014}.
-Here, in the Appendix, we present the full solution, including the numerical prefactor and the velocity profile both inside and outside the vesicle.}
+where $R$ is the vesicle radius, {and $\tilde{L}$ is a parameter characterizing the external flow scale outside the vesicle, which, as we show below, is of the order of the vesicle length}.\footnote{The logarithmic slowdown was inferred from scaling analysis in \cite{Narsimhan2014}.
+Here, in the Appendix, we present the complete solution, including the numerical prefactor and the velocity profile both inside and outside the vesicle.}

 Comparison of the reduced longitudinal velocity profile $v_z/z$ away from the edges (at $z=R_0$) with the analytical result from Appendix~\ref{app:ext_flow_around_cylinder} is shown in Fig.~\ref{fig:vz_ov_z_profile}, showing good numerical agreement on scales smaller than the vesicle length.
 The inset of the same figure explicitly demonstrates the logarithmic slowdown of dynamics with increasing vesicle elongation $L/R_0$.
 Note that this slowdown is consistent with the well-known statement in the literature that an ellipsoidal vesicle is advected by an extensional flow in a solid-like manner (the fluid velocity inside the vesicle is zero everywhere) \cite{Narsimhan2014}: in the limit $L\to \infty$, for the inner part of the vesicle, the difference between a cylinder with edges and an ellipsoid disappears, and $v_z/z$ inside must tend to zero.
 Practically homogeneous flow is observed in the inner region, while near the edges the flow has a more complex structure (see Fig.~\ref{fig:velocity_field_Vcal=0.2_ext_flow_appex}).